www.weldreality.com.

 Slag

+HEADING OUT?
 DON'T

-GET TOO COMFORTABLE TILL YOU HAVE
+GET TOO COMFORTABLE

-THE WELDS ON THAT BOAT.
+THE WELDS ON THE BOAT.

-MANAGEMENT AND YACHTS: Failures of four fuel tanks on recent model Bayliner and Meridian
+Failures of four fuel tanks on recent model Bayliner and Meridian

 motor yachts prompted parent company US Marine to initiate a defect recall